migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-10-18 Fri:
+- Investigating with Ulad an issue where a zero hash is being transferred across the network.
+The issue is reproducible on the local network with external validators and results in a node fork.
+To resolve the issue, the node must be reverted by 1 block after the fork.
+- Created an issue for the make debug-ext command, which fails to run on Mac due to differences in command syntax.

 2024-10-11 Fri:
 - 1-second finality: Removed all related block signing and commission split changes.
 Submitted a new PR with no modifications.
 The 1-second finality will proceed without any commission split modification.
 - Added `effectiveGasPrice` to ETH transaction version for `GetTransactionReceipt` and `GetBlockReceipts` API methods.